Acne Treatment in Liverpool

 - Cysts.
 This is the most severe type of spot caused by acne.
 Cysts are large pus-filled lumps that look similar to boils and carry the greatest risk of causing permanent scarring

 - Blackheads.
 These are distinguished as small black or yellowish bumps that develop on the skin.
 People often think they are black as they’re filled with dirt – however, this is not the case, it is because the inner lining of the hair follicle produces pigment which gives them a darker colour.

 - Whiteheads.
 As the name suggests, these types of spot have a similar appearance to blackheads, however, they may be firmer and won’t empty when squeezed.

 - Papules.
 These are small red bumps that may feel tender or sore to touch.

 - Pustules.
 This type of spot has a white tip in the centre, which is called by pus.

 - Nodules.
 These are those large, hard lumps beneath the surface of the skin.
 They can be painful and won’t squeeze.

-One of the most common complaints we see at our Liverpool clinic is the pitted or textured skin left behind by scarring of acne.
-We have a range of treatments here to really improve the appearance of scarring on your skin to give you back your confidence.
+One of the most common complaints we see at our Liverpool clinic is the pitted or textured skin left behind by acne scarring.
+So we have a range of treatments here to really improve the appearance of scarring on your skin to give you back your confidence.

 Why do we get Acne ?

 Acne commonly starts appearing during puberty and, for the majority, it usually disappears by a person’s late twenties.
 However, in some cases, it can persist for much longer or start much later in life.
-Women are more likely than men to have mild to moderate acne into their 30s and beyond and this can be due to hormones.
+Women are more likely than men to have mild to moderate acne into their 30s and beyond, which can be due to hormones.
 If your skin tends to be oily, you may be more prone to have this condition.
-It can also be hereditary – if both your parents had acne it is more likely that you too will develop this condition at some stage in your life.
+It can also be hereditary – if both your parents had acne, it is more likely that you too will develop this condition at some stage in your life.
 Other factors may include: